oliverjam/react-refactor-class-hooks/README.md

 1. Clone the project and run `npm i`
 1. `npm t` to run the test watcher
+1. Rewrite `src/Counter.js` to use hooks and ES Modules
+1. Rewrite `src/Keyboard.js` to use hooks and ES Modules
-1. Rewrite the class components in `src/components` to use hooks and ES Modules
+1. Rewrite `src/Pokemon.js` to use hooks and ES Modules
 1. Keep all the tests passing!

-(You may need to change `index.js` too!)